 Gain = 1 / Time Constant

-Note: some model builders prefer using Gain in their
+(Some model builders prefer using gain in their models

 I now have enough information to develop a more accurate model.

 The new model has a flow rate function instead of a simple Time Constant.
 I use a custom table function to implement this in Excel .